-AfterSell provides merchants with a drag-and-drop page editor to customize thank you pages.
-This allows users to personalize their Shopify post-purchase page, add product recommendations, or provide storewide popup discounts at the end of a regular purchase cycle.
+AfterSell provides merchants with a drag-and-drop page editor to customize thank-you pages.
+This allows users to personalize their Shopify post-purchase page, add one-click upsell, or provide storewide popup discounts at the end of a regular purchase cycle.

 Ten months into its official launch on the Shopify app store, AfterSell is used by approximately 2,000 active businesses, ranging from new startups to established direct-to-consumer brands.
 The app has generated an additional $5 million in sales for its merchants, and AfterSell revenues have increased exponentially each month.